cpsughrue/gsoc_proposal/README.md

 - The build daemon must be accessible with a single flag.

 ---
+## Scope

+Work will focus on parallel unix builds using traditional Clang modules and C++ standard modules.

+---
 ## Project Details

 The project will be split into three main phases and focus on providing support to parallel build on unix systems.